braboj/tutorial-git/02-Concepts/05-index.md

 -------------------------------------------------------------------------------
 ### Mode

-The first three digist denote the file type can have the values
-ox100 (regular), 120 (symlink) and 160 (gitlink).
+The first three digist denote the file type can have the values 100 (regular), 120 (symlink) and 160 (gitlink) in octal notation.
 The last digist denote the access mode of the object.
 Git supports only 644 (rw- r-- r--) or 755 (rwx rw- rw-).
+The access mode follows the unix convention.
+The first triplet defines the owner permission, the second triplet the group permission and the last triplet the guest permissions.

 -------------------------------------------------------------------------------
 ### Stage

-The stage parameter is used when merging files.
+The stage id is used when merging files.
 It has one of the following
 values:

 - 0 (ok)